spleenteo/pantry/README.md

 * Choose the important files or folders from your HOME or Applications Data (.ssh, .gitconfig, .zsh, sublime user settings ecc...)
 * Choose a destination folder to backup (i.e a Drobpox folder)
-* You can use a git repo to backup your file if you like
+* You can use a git repo to backup your files
 * Set a cronjob to run the script as often as you want (once a day is enough for me.
 I've also set an action on Marathono)
 * Update these files without worries
 * When you'll get a new computer, just copy your backuped files in the right folder (untill a good developer will commit an authomatic restore procedure! :))